SantiagoMorais/calculadora-de-gastos/README.md

 ### 2. useBiggestMontlhyExpense

-This hook returns the data expense category that has the biggest cost, the list of datas of this category in the specific month/year selected by the user and the total cost.
+This hook returns the category of data expense that has the biggest cost, the list of datas of this category in the specific month/year selected by the user and the total cost.

 ```ts
 interface IBiggestMonthlyExpense {